dkm/xcplanner/README.md

 	bin/srtm-download --all --ignore-errors
 	bin/srtm-download --european-alps --tile

+The compressed tiles require approximately 17GB of disk space, the four uncompressed European Alps tiles require an additional 276MB.

 XC Planner can use a USGS webservice to retrieve elevation data if the SRTM tiles are not available.
 Set `$get_elevation` in `config.php` to `get_elevation_usgs` to enable it.
 However, this is not recommended because it is very slow.

 The `--ignore-errors` option causes `srtm-download` to ignore errors due to slow downloads, corrupt zip files, and so on.
 It&quot;s useful if you want to start downloading tiles and then grab a coffee.
 After it has completed, you can run `srtm-download` again but without the `--ignore-errors` option to see where it encountered problems.